portworx/px-dev/install_run_ubuntu.md

  * ```https://github.com/portworx/px-lite/blob/master/conf/config.json```
 * Create a directory for the configuration file.
  * ```# sudo mkdir -p /etc/pwx```
-* Move the file to that directory.
+* Copy the file to that directory.
 This directory later gets passed in on the Docker command line.
  * ```# sudo cp -p config.json /etc/pwx```
 * Edit the config.json to include
  * clusterid: this string identified your cluster and  should be unique within your etcd k/v space